 It largely depends where we are.
 Sometimes I just love exploring on foot to get to know the area better.
 On other occasions out of necessity I am in search of food!

 Q15.
 How do you stay healthy when travelling?

 Because I have not travelled full time, I have not been too concerned about staying healthy while traveling.
-Some of the third world destinations we have been to though has made it necessary to ensure that we have a good first aid kit with broad based general medication in case of emergency, especially when traveling with children.
+Some of the third-world destinations we have been to though have made it necessary to ensure that we have a good first aid kit with broad-based general medication in case of emergency, especially when traveling with children.

 Q16.
 What wouldn’t you leave home without in your cabin bag?